owlcs/ont-map/README.md

 ### Based on [ONT-API, ver 1.2.1](https://github.com/avicomp/ont-api)

 ### Notes, propositions and examples
+* _ru.avicomp.map.Managers_ is the main class to access to the system
 * API should only provide access to the spin functions which acceptable with OWL2 model in mapping terms, all other should be hidden.
 Examples of reasons of exclusion/hide:
     - `smf:lastModified` - function to get the file timestamp.
 It is excluded since API should not work with the file system.